iCraysen/IsleWaddon/README.md

 # FEATURES

 !!
-DON'T FORGET TO PUT YOUR CURSOR ON THE MENU TO HAVE MORE INFORMATION !!
-                 !!
-AND THE COMMAND TO USE THE ADD-ON!!
+DON'T FORGET TO PUT YOUR CURSOR ON THE MENU TO HAVE MORE INFORMATION AND THE COMMAND TO USE THE ADD-ON !!

 - Status Menu : Press "B"
 - Easy salvage : Salvage an item by pressing "F"